Scottma61/Hubitat/README.md

  as your forecast source, or from APIXU.com if you choose APIXU as your forecast source.
 You may choose the fancier 'Alternative' icon set if you have a forecast source other than 'None'.

- To use either driver: Install a virtual device and assign the driver to it
+ To use the driver: Install a virtual device and assign the driver to it.

  Many people contributed to the creation of this driver.
 Significant contributors include
  @Cobra who adapted it from @mattw01's work and I thank them for that!
 A large 'Thank you'